PROJECT: CORDEX-Africa: Enhancing climate change knowledge in Africa

 The technology and methodology behind regional climate models, downscaled from global climate models, are improving to provide information about future climate change and its impact in finer detail.
-That’s exactly what the World Climate Research Program (WRCP) is promoting through CORDEX, the Coordinated Regional Downscaling Experiment.
+That’s exactly what the World Climate Research Program (WRCP) promoted through CORDEX, the Coordinated Regional Downscaling Experiment.

-The CORDEX Africa Programme represents a significant step in advancing African research and policy on climate change.
+The CORDEX Africa Programme represented a significant step in advancing African research and policy on climate change.
 With more detailed information about how climate change will affect the continent, African countries can plan more effectively.
-Key to the project’s success is ensuring the data is relevant to Africa’s knowledge needs.
+Key to the project’s success was ensuring the data is relevant to Africa’s knowledge needs.